Stef-Github-Acc/codewars/README.md

 # codewars
-My solutions to codewars' problems
+My solutions to codewars' problems.

 Codewars is a website that features coding challenges (called Katas) in many different languages.
 They are ranked from kyu 8 (easiest) to kyu 1 (hardest).